jhus5/azure-database-migration860/README.md

  <img src = screenshots/7j.png>

  ## This completes the project.
-We have now setup a:
+We have now:

-- productopm (on-prem) database with a cloud backup on a weekly schedule
+- setup a production (on-prem) database with a cloud backup on a weekly schedule
  <img src = screenshots/8a.png>
- - created a installed utilities like Azure Datbase Studio (with extensions) and SSMS to backup and migrate data
+ - installed utilities like Azure Datbase Studio (with extensions) and SSMS to backup and migrate data
  <img src = screenshots/8b.png>
- - we also created a development environement, mimicking the production environment, for developers to work on setup azure storage services so we can back up and restore dev environements
+ - setup a development environement, mimicking the production environment, for developers to work on setup azure storage services so we can back up and restore dev environements
   <img src = screenshots/8c.png>
- - we then created geo-replca of the production database as a failover in any data loss event on our primary server
+ - setup a geo-replca of the production database as a failover in any data loss event on our primary server
    <img src = screenshots/8d.png>
  - and finally we controlled access to the production environment by using MS Entra ID to create sepearte Admina dn User (read-only) accounts.
    <img src = screenshots/8e.png>

 The overall picture of the project on azure cloud can be seen on the following uml diagram:
     <img src = screenshots/8f.png>